 Uses & Benefits of Tribulus Terrestris

 Tribulus Terrestris benefits include increasing stamina, libido and sexual functionalities in both men and women.
 For men and women low with libido and infertility issues, Tribulus Terrestris is very helpful in boosting sexual life and reproductive capacities.
-In men, Tribulus Terrestris helps in treating sexual disorders such as premature ejaculation, erectile dysfunction etc. For women, Tribulus Terrestris is useful in treating ovulation issues and issues related to menstrual period.
+In men, Tribulus Terrestris helps in treating sexual disorders such as premature ejaculation, erectile dysfunction, etc. For women, Tribulus Terrestris is useful in treating ovulation issues and issues related to the menstrual period.
+(3) (4)

 Dosage & Directions to use of Tribulus Terrestris